What is cryotherapy?

 What are the side effects of cryotherapy?

 Potential side effects include blistering, swelling, redness, tissue granulation, hypopigmentation, bleeding, and blood vessel damage.
 If blisters develop, it’s important not to break open the blister to prevent the onset of infection.
 There may be clear drainage, which is normal during its healing process.
+If any of these side effects occur, contact your provider as soon as you can.

 What does recovery time look like with cryotherapy?